jarleven/Python/TensorFlow/README.md

 python3 -m pip install --upgrade --user pip

-# Some dependency issue, this is not installed by Tensorflow
-python3 -m pip install --upgrade --force-reinstall --user six

-python3 -m pip install --upgrade --force-reinstall tensorflow==1.10 --user
+python3 -m pip install --upgrade --force-reinstall tensorflow==1.15 --user
-# Edit At the time 1.15 is the lastest.
-Will test with this version.
+# Edit At the time 1.15 is the lastest / final 1.x version.

 # Get the "Models and examples built with TensorFlow"
 cd ~